adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ### Should we optimize?

 This is the question that we should always be asking ourselves rather than simply optimizing for its own sake or never bothering to in order to save time.
-It requires an investement of time and effort and each situation will have different considerations.
+It requires an investement of time and effort and each situation will have different pros and cons to consider.
 The SIMD examples in this post did not show any performance gains but their operations are quite simple.
 It's likely that the compiler optimizations did them for us anyway.
 There are certainly situations where it is worth while, otherwise why would it exist?

 Here is an example doing edge detection on grayscale images.
 The numbers are relative times per pixel rather than raw milliseconds.
-This allows for comparing different sizes of images and differnet quantities.
+This allows for comparing different sizes of images and different quantities.

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/master/img/%5B007%5D/image_processing.png)

-* seq => Raw loops or std::for_each(...)
+* seq = Raw loops or std::for_each(...)
-* par => Parallel processing using std::execution::par
+* par = Parallel processing using std::execution::par
-* simd => 4 wide intel SIMD instrinsics
+* simd = 4 wide intel SIMD instrinsics

 Here the SIMD implementations made a difference though not as much as using the parallelized standard algorithms.
 I could try other optimizations.
 I could use 8 wide intrinsics.
 I could parallelize the SIMD operations.
 I could apply the SOA principle and use planar color images instead of interleaved RGBA channels.
 Eventually I will try these as an excercise because that is the purpose of my image processing library.
 They will take more time and cause more headaches.

 Sometimes the end result will be worth the effort and sometimes it won't.
 Sometimes we won't find out if the extra effort was worthwhile until after the fact.

 ### First make it work, and then make it better